blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 (Akkadian), Amorite, Kassite, Elamite, Aramean, Assyrian, Chaldean, Persian, Greek and Parthian

 Jews are named after the Kingdom of Judah.
-Arabic arrived in Palestine after 1st century AD.
+Some of the Jews exiled during the Babylonian exile came to Er Arabic arrived in Palestine after 1st century AD.

 - Alexander the Great conquered Mesopotamia and the rest of the Roman empire.